caiomarte/go/tutorials/30doec/d1/README.md

 There are 3 methods for converting strings to integers: `ParseUint()`, `ParseInt()`, and `Atoi()`.

 [`ParseUint()`](https://golang.org/pkg/strconv/#ParseUint) is used to convert from `string` to `uint`.
-It receives 3 arguments: the string to be converted, a number representing the base or rdix of the desired integer, and a number to represent the desired integer's size in bits - either 8, 16, 32, or 64.
+It receives 3 arguments: the `string` to be converted, a number representing the base or radix of the desired integer, and a number to represent the desired integer's size in bits - either 8, 16, 32, or 64.

 ![parseuint statement](../../../images/30doec/d1/d1-t20.png)